April 23, 2020

 Marshals are faculty members who guide students, and their fellow faculty members through formal occasions of the year.

-A president's garb during ceremonial functions is designed to indicate that he or she is the head of the institution.
+A president's garb during ceremonial functions is designed to indicate that they are the head of the institution.
 In addition to Kenyon's colors, the president wears a medallion, symbolizing the executive authority, bearing an engraving of the College shield encircled with the Latin identifier Sigillum Collegii Kenyonensis MDCCCXXIV - Sigil (or Seal) of Kenyon College, 1824.

 The medallion is pendant on a chain of office, whose links are engraved with the names of all those who have served as Kenyon's president.

-President Nugent's robe is Kenyon purple, with darker purple velvet trim, worn with a beefeater cap.
-Her doctoral sleeves have four velvet chevrons instead of the traditional three of a PhD robe to signify her office.
+President Decatur's robe is Kenyon purple, with darker purple velvet trim, worn with a beefeater cap.
+His doctoral sleeves have four velvet chevrons instead of the traditional three of a PhD robe to signify his office.

 Kenyon's shield and motto pay tribute to the College's founder, Episcopal Bishop Philander Chase, and Kenyon's early benefactors.
-The Latin motto, Magnanimiter Crucem Sustine, is translated as "Valiently bear the Cross."
+The Latin motto, Magnanimiter Crucem Sustine, is translated as "Valiantly bear the Cross."

 The College's current shield — which differs from Chase's original, seen in a carving on the facade of Hanna Hall — was adapted from Lord Kenyon's family coat of arms and officially adopted by the College's Board of Trustees in 1937.
 The open book, representing learning, bears the motto and rests on a bishop's staff.